The equivalence of Bell's inequality and the Nash inequality in a quantum game-theoretic setting: Two-Player Quantum Games Using the EPR Experiment Setting

 Being normalized, EPR probabilities $\epsilon_{i}$ satisfy the relations

-Consider (\ref{EPR probabilities}) where, for instance, when it is the interaction between Alice's type~$2$ and Bob of type~$1$, and the Stern-Gerlach detectors are rotated along these directions, the probability that both experimental outcomes are $-1$ is $\epsilon_{12}$ and the probability that the observer $1$'s experimental outcome is $+1$ and observer $2$'s experimental outcome is $-1$ is given by $\epsilon_{10}$.
+Consider in (\ref{EPR probabilities}), for instance, the case when Alice plays her strategy $S_{2}$ and Bob plays his strategy $S_{1}^{\prime}$.
+The two arms of the Stern-Gerlach apparatus are rotated along these two directions and the quantum measurement is performed.
+According to the above table, the probability that both experimental outcomes are $-1$ is then $\epsilon_{12}$.
+Similarly, the probability that the observer $1$'s experimental outcome is $+1$ and observer $2$'s experimental outcome is $-1$ is given by $\epsilon_{10}$.
 The other entries in (\ref{EPR probabilities}) can similarly be explained.
+In the present paper, the EPR setting is enforced and that the players can only choose between two directions.

 We now consider a game between two players Alice and Bob, which is defined by the real numbers $a_{i}$ and $b_{i}$ for $1\leq i\leq16$, and is given by